-Dear Neighbors, We are fast approaching the last scheduled day of the Legislative session, April 25, and your legislators are hard at work finalizing bills to send to the Governor’s office to be signed into law.
-There are some exciting and significant bills that have recently passed both chambers, and I’d like to share them with you today.
-Also, don’t miss some important announcements at the end of this newsletter!
+As the April 25 end of the legislative session draws near, we’re working hard to finalize bills to send off to the Governor’s office to be signed.
+Today I want to share several significant bills that have passed both chambers, and don’t miss some important announcements at the end of this newsletter!

 - HB 1267 mandates the independent investigation of deadly uses of force, custodial deaths, and other officer-involved incidents.